 Author: Jim Butcher

 The technical aspects of the book are about as good as you’re going to get.
 After 20+ books of writing badasses blowing things up, Jim Butcher has a pretty firm grasp on how to…write books about badasses blowing things up.
 The prose is clear and funny, the plot is well constructed, the world is fantastic and interesting.
-If you feel like turning your brain off and watching heroes do heroic things in a story where you’re pretty sure everything is going to turn out alright, I can think of no better book.
+My one issue is that it can feel a little stretched out; I would have liked it better if there had been a little less going on.
+Still, if you feel like turning your brain off and watching heroes do heroic things in a story where you’re pretty sure everything is going to turn out alright, I can think of no better book.